The American Dream Is Killing Me: Live performances

 Green Day debuted "The American Dream Is Killing Me" during a surprise show at the Fremont Country Club in Las Vegas on October 19, 2023.
 The band then played the song during their appearance at the When We Were Young festival on October 21 and 22.
 On October 26, 2023, the band played "The American Dream Is Killing Me" as part of their Amazon Music Live setlist.
 The band played the song during their halftime show performance in the 110th Grey Cup on November 19, 2023.
-The band included "The American Dream Is Killing Me" in the setlist of their January 18, 2024 show at Irving Plaza as part of the Small Stages Series by Sirius XM.
+The band included "The American Dream Is Killing Me" in the setlist of their January 18, 2024 show at Irving Plaza as part of the Small Stages Series by SiriusXM.
 On April 3, 2024, the band played the song at the Fillmore during a charity concert for the United Nations Right Here, Right Now Global Climate Alliance.
 "The American Dream Is Killing Me" is included in the setlist of The Saviors Tour, the ongoing concert tour in support of Saviors that began on May 30, 2024.

 Credits and personnel

-Credits are adapted from Apple Music.
+Personnel taken from Saviors liner notes.